control-owl/control-owl.github.io/_posts/2025-06-19-executable-hunt.md

 RUN chmod +x $PROJECT_DIR/compile-circus.sh && $PROJECT_DIR/compile-circus.sh
 ```

 I am exhausted from this constant testing.
-I am not on my 1,000th GitHub workflow.
+I am now on my 1,000th GitHub workflow.

 I still don't want to give up.
 I have a few more hours until I can say that I have spent a month trying to compile my app with MUSL.